-Classic American sitcom The Golden Girls is coming to Disney+ with all 180 half-hour episodes of the seven season show set to be aired later this year.
+Classic American sitcom The Golden Girls is coming to Disney+ on Friday July 2 with all 180 half-hour episodes of the seven seasons for us to enjoy all over again.
 The series, which starred Estelle Getty, Bea Arthur, Betty White and Rue McClanahan as four cheesecake-loving older women sharing a Miami home, ran from 1985 until 1992 and was an instant hit, eventually winning all four of its stars Emmys.

 The ups and downs of a group of middle-aged women kept viewers glued, as the four navigated life, love, romance, friendship, financial difficulties and bad dates, and often tackled social issues of the time including AIDS, gay marriage and teen pregnancy

-So here’s our run-down of who’s who in The Golden Girls, the show’s celebrity fans and some of the series’ must-watch moments…
+So before you watch again, or even if it's for the first time, here’s our run-down of who’s who in The Golden Girls, the show’s celebrity fans and some of the series’ must-watch moments…

 The Golden Girls release date on Disney Plus

 All episodes of The Golden Girls comes to Disney Plus on July 2, so you can enjoy every minute of their fun life in Florida.

 Disney+ — which now has more than 100 million paid subscribers — remains available on every major streaming platform.
 So you can watch Disney+ on Apple TV, which is just about the best way to do so, or on Amazon Fire TV, or Android TV, or smart TVs, or on your phone or on the web.